 April 8–12, 2025 (5 days)

-accomodation,all meals and snacks,materilas and tools for classes are included.
+accommodation, all meals and snacks, materials and tuition, tools for classes are included.